mathworks/MATLAB-Simulink-Challenge-Project-Hub/Classroom Challenge Projects/Projects/Drone Payload Capacity and Structural Design Analysis/README.md

 Through this process, students explore authentic engineering tradeoffs, such as balancing weight, strength, and efficiency, to arrive at a design solution.

 ### Suggested Steps
 Open the "DroneDesign_StudentProjectTemplate.mlx" Live Script in MATLAB as a starting point for your project.
+The Live Script contains more detailed information for each of the suggested steps.

 1. Gather your starter assumptions and load the material properties into MATLAB.
    - Load the provided `droneArmMaterials.mat` file into MATLAB.
 This contains a data struct with the material properties for six different materials commonly used for drones.
 For each material, you have been provided the following information: